 Tour From Orlando to Swim with the Manatees

-If you are looking for a guided tour to see the manatees, Isango has a great option.
+A guided tour to see the manatees is a great idea.
 They will pick you up in Orlando and take you to the state park to swim with the manatees.
 The tour includes snorkeling gear, boat ride, breakfast and lunch, and the park entrance fee.
 It is a really a great option!

 Ocala National Forest